-Rabbi Joel Levy, Yeshiva Director, studied Natural Sciences at Cambridge University, was chair of the Program at Limmud conference and is an ex-director of NOAM.
+Rabbi Levy studied Natural Sciences at Cambridge University, was chair of the Program at Limmud conference and is an ex-director of NOAM.
 He received rabbinical ordination from Rabbi David Hartman in 2000.
-Joel also teaches in the Jewish Studies Faculty of the Machon L’Madrichei Chul and for Ta Shma.
-He has been the part-time rabbi of Kol Nefesh Masorti Synagogue, Britain’s only fully egalitarian traditional shul, since 2001.
-He teaches Talmud and Practical Halacha.
+He has been the part-time rabbi of Kol Nefesh Masorti Synagogue, Britain’s first fully egalitarian traditional shul, since 2001.
+He teaches Practical Halacha.

 Vered Hollander-Goldfarb received her M.A. in Judaic Studies and Tanach from the Bernard Revel Graduate School of Yeshiva University and studied at Bar-Ilan University and the Jewish Theological Seminary.
 Before making aliyah, she taught at Ramaz School and Stern College in New York.
 She teaches Tanach and Medieval Commentators.

 Ilana Kurshan teaches Talmud at the CY.
 She is the author of If All the Seas Were Ink (St. Martin's Press, 2017) and Why is This Night Different From All Other Nights (Schocken, 2005).
 She has a degree in History of Science from Harvard and in English literature from Cambridge, and she has worked in literary publishing both in New York and in Jerusalem -- as a translator, a foreign rights agent, and as the Books Editor of Lilith Magazine.
 She has translated books of Jewish studies by Ruth Calderon, Benjamin Lau, and Micah Goodman, as well as novels, short stories, and children's picture books.

 Rosh Yeshiva Emeritus